2022 Employee Handbook And Personnel Policies

 This activity has been approved for MCLE credit in the amount of 6 hours by the State Bar of California.
 Sheppard Mullin Richter & Hampton LLP certifies that this activity conforms to the standards for approved education activities prescribed by the rules and regulations of the State Bar of California governing minimum continuing legal education.

-The HR Certification Institute is pending approval for this activity for 6 HR (General) recertification credit hours toward aPHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ certifications.
+The HR Certification Institute has pre-approved this activity for 6 HR (General) recertification credit hours toward aPHR™, PHR®, PHRca®, SPHR®, GPHR®, PHRi™ and SPHRi™ certifications.

 This program is valid for 6 PDCs for the SHRM-CPSM℠ or SHRM-SCPSM℠.